 CAPCE Accredited Provider

-This CE activity is applying for for 2 CEH by Crisis Medicine, an organization accredited by Commission on Accreditation for Prehospital Continuing Education.
+This CE activity is approved for 4 CEH by Crisis Medicine, an organization accredited by Commission on Accreditation for Prehospital Continuing Education.

 Students have 3 months from purchase date to complete the course and may retake the course up to 3 times during that time frame.

 ...These events require a mindset change from typical emergency responses...